Israel faces outcry after 60 killed on Gaza border

 Palestinians on Tuesday marked the Nakba, or "catastrophe", commemorating the more than 700,000 Palestinians who fled or were expelled in the 1948 war surrounding Israel's creation.

+The Israeli army said its troops responded to this "with riot dispersal means and fired live rounds".

+"Additionally, 700 people violently rioted throughout Judea and Samaria," it said referring to the West Bank.

-On Monday, tens of thousands had gathered near the border while smaller numbers of stone-throwing Palestinians approached the fence and sought to break through, with Israeli snipers positioned on the other side.
+It came a day after tens of thousands gathered near the border while smaller numbers of stone-throwing Palestinians approached the fence and sought to break through, with Israeli snipers positioned on the other side.

-Most of the 60 Gazans killed on Monday were shot by Israeli snipers, the health ministry said.

-The toll included a baby who died from tear gas inhalation along with eight other children under the age of 16, the ministry said.
+Most of the 60 Gazans killed on Monday were shot by the snipers, Gaza's health ministry said.
+The dead included a baby who died from tear gas inhalation and eight other children.

 In the bloodiest day of the Israeli-Palestinian conflict since the 2014 Gaza war, at least 2,400 other Palestinians were wounded.

-Israel's army alleged Tuesday "it appears that at least 24" of those killed were militants, mainly from Hamas and Islamic Jihad.
+On Tuesday, the Israeli army alleged "it appears that at least 24" of those killed were militants, mainly from Hamas and Islamic Jihad.

-But there were numerous calls for an independent investigation into the deaths, with Britain, Germany, Switzerland and Belgium among those supporting such action.
+But there were demands for an independent investigation, with Britain, Germany and Switzerland among those joining calls from the UN and European Union.

-UN Secretary-General Antonio Guterres and the European Union have previously called for an independent probe, with 116 Palestinians killed by Israeli forces since a campaign of protests on the Gaza-Israel border was launched on Mar 30.

 British Prime Minister Theresa May called for restraint, saying "such violence is destructive to peace efforts".